sukesh-ak/EventPipe-Diagnostics/README.md

 On Windows, .nettrace files can be viewed on [PerfView](https://github.com/microsoft/perfview) for analysis.
 For traces collected on other platforms, the trace file can be moved to a Windows machine to be viewed on PerfView.

+This is a more focused version provided in source for experiment with the API.
-For full options to take traces check [dotnet-trace](https://docs.microsoft.com/en-us/dotnet/core/diagnostics/dotnet-trace)
+For full options to take traces, please check official CLI [dotnet-trace](https://docs.microsoft.com/en-us/dotnet/core/diagnostics/dotnet-trace)

 ### Feedback
 Feel free to provide feedback on how it would help and what needs to be changed/added